-Instagram / Facebook / Twitter / Myspace - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
-They do not offer the same levels of protection allowing children to communicate with anyone.
+Please note: Instagram, Facebook, Twitter, Myspace and Snapchat - These sites have a minimum age limit of 13, so our pupils should NOT be using them. they do not offer the same levels of protection allowing children to communicate with anyone.

 - Think U Know - containing internet safety advice for those aged from 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).